rockettheme/docs/Docs/joomla/templates/versla/particle_productlist.md

 ![](assets/particle_productlist5.jpeg)

 This is where you can create custom fields or advanced product attributes.
-You can find a breakdown of how attributes work with Snipcart [here](http://docs.snipcart.com/configuration/product-definition).
+You can find a breakdown of how attributes work with Snipcart [here](http://docs.snipcart.com/configuration/product-definition) and [here](http://docs.snipcart.com/configuration/custom-fields).

 | Option          | Description              |
 | :-----          | :-----                   |